neelkanthpoosa/Game_Review_Analysis-Psychological_Impact_Gaming/README.md

    - Download this repository as a zip/ use "git-clone" command
    - Go to the directory from the terminal
    - Activate your virtual environment
+   - Make sure you have the map.py file in the current directory
-   - Install the requirements specified.
+   - Install the requirements specified

           pip install -r requirements.txt